Who is behind the Project?

 ‘To significantly increase the amount of locally and sustainably produced food that is consumed in Cambridge using processes and facilities that are as environmentally sustainable as possible and with an ethical business model that aims to provide value to its customers, suppliers, employees, owners, the local community and the environment in equal measure.’

-At the Food Hub we are currently planning for our pilot phase later this year.
+We are currently in the pilot phase of the Food Hub project.
 The final Food Hub building is still just an idea, but one that we want to make a reality.

 The definition of a ‘Food Hub’ is contested, and faces some criticism for being too vague.
 Every Food Hub across the country is slightly different and has to be adapted to local characteristics.
 However, the details below give an outline of the activities we see our Food Hub performing: